redhat-cap-exchange/my-thai-star-workshop/docs/lab6.md

 git push origin master
 ``

 Since we added a Webhook trigger in the previous lab, pushing to Git will start a new build.
+In the OpenShift UI, head over to `basic-userXY - Monitoring` and observe the build & deployment.

+**CRASH THE APP!**

 ### Monitoring Metrics